 FIT’s BFA in Packaging Design is the only degree of its kind in the nation, and is therefore a highly competitive, influential, and innovative degree destined to be imitated.
 The Packaging Design BFA emphasizes applying research, analysis, and creative thinking to branding, consumer behavior, and marketing trends to create effective packaging.
 FIT’s reputation all but guarantees graduates a place in the competitive New York marketplace, working for some of the best-known companies in the world.

 Degree Type: BFA

 Western Michigan University

 A large, public research institution based in America’s most whimsically-named city, Kalamazoo, MI, Western Michigan University is known as a nationally-ranked, top-tier institution by U.S. News & World Report.
 In addition to being recognized as a top military-friendly institution, WMU is also known for their excellent student support, with small classes, close personal mentorship from professors, and ample opportunities for hands-on research for undergraduates.
 All of these benefits make WMU one of the best choices for Midwestern students.

-WMU offers two packaging-related degree programs.
-The BSE in Paper Engineering focuses on the chemistry, processing, and development of the paper industry, from environmental science and recycling technology to new forms of paper making and manufacturing.
+WMU offers two packaging science-related degree programs.
+The BSE in Paper Engineering focuses on the chemistry, processing, and development of the paper industry, from environmental science and recycling technology to new forms of papermaking and manufacturing.
 The BSE in Engineering Design, on the other hand, emphasizes computer modeling, testing, and design to improve manufacturing.
 Both feature hands-on research and internships, and both can be used as a stepping stone into a high-order packaging career.